 No matter your cultural background, may the luck of the Irish be with you this St. Patrick’s Day!
 If you’re planning to go out to celebrate the holiday, let Mango Languages equip you with some lucky phrases.
 You’re sure to be a hit at your St. Patrick’s Day party!

 There are few events that unite people quite like sporting events — especially international ones.
-For a few weeks during the Winter Games in Korea, nations will be united under a common language that can be understood anywhere in the world.
+During global sporting events like the FIFA World Cup, nations are united under a common language that can be understood anywhere in the world.